EU clears vaccine sites to boost inoculation drive

 Kyriakides called the approval “very good news” that should enable the expected acceleration of production and deliveries.

-Reporting by Philip Blenkinsop and Francesco Guarascio in Brussels, Ludwig Burger in Frankfurt; Editing by Jon Boyle and Giles Elgood
+Reporting by Philip Blenkinsop and Francesco Guarascio in Brussels, Ludwig Burger in Frankfurt; Editing by Jon Boyle, Giles Elgood and Hugh Lawson

 Our Standards: The Thomson Reuters Trust Principles.